 Link to the 2016 examination memo.

-2016 November CSC311 Theory of Computation Examination and Supplementary
+2017 November possibly December CSC311 Theory of Computation Examination and Supplementary

 Turing machine emulator